PickLe-Time/pickletime-infra/README.md

 # PickLeTime Infra

-## Set up development enviornment locally
+## Set up development environment locally
 Make sure you have [Node.js](http://nodejs.org/).
 Follow these steps to get PickLeTime up and running on your local machine: